Updated for 2026: Best Outdoor Photo Locations in Seattle

 Lincoln Park

 This West Seattle staple has woods, beach, and enough space to feel like you have it to yourself.
-We can wander through shaded forest trails, take in Puget Sound views, and—depending on the time of year—even catch a ferry sailing through.
+We can wander through shaded forest trails, take in Puget Sound views, and even catch a ferry sailing through.

 It’s especially great for families who want a little variety without needing to travel far.
 The light here is lovely in the evenings, and it tends to be one of the most relaxed and flexible locations on my list.